Siilsy/Piano/README.md

 I tried to do a responsive page (adapted to all the size of screens) but I don't really succeeded but it's normally roughly correct.
 I'm sorry but it will be hard to play on phone I think... or maybe if you turn the phone on the side ??

+For the beauty of this project, I tried my best...
+It's just a piano, it didn't need to be THAT beautiful.
+I tried and I hope I succeeded to do it as beautiful as I can and normally, it's alright.
+You won't pay attention to this type of details...

 Unfortunately, it's in French, but there are not so many text so it won't be hard to understand (at least I hope).

 The project has been finished the July 18th of 2024 after several hours of work (something like 30 - 40 hours I think (I was discovering JavaScript))